 Grey water pump chamber and grey water filter supplying water to the garden.

 Plants thrive on grey water

-Water Rhapsody Garden Rhapsody grey water irrigation units can be submerged into the ground so only their lids show.
+Grey water irrigation units can be submerged into the ground so only their lids show.
 This allow easy access to both the pump chamber and the grey water filter.

 The grey water filter is housed underneath the smaller white lid, it can be opened to rinse the filter.

 Grey water irrigation system installed at grass level.